 How do I set up AWS Elemental Link on-premises?

-Link devices takes a single video input as a source and send a single video output to AWS Elemental MediaLive.
+Link devices take a single video input as a source and send a single video output to AWS Elemental MediaLive.
 Set up requires three connections to begin streaming video to MediaLive: a power source, an IP network, and an SDI or HDMI video source.
-Link also supports Power over Ethernet (PoE) so you can use as few as two cables.
+Link HD also supports Power over Ethernet (PoE) so you can use as few as two cables.
 On most networks (ones that use DHCP), no further configuration is needed.
-Link devices come preconfigured for your AWS Account; once connected, the device begins transferring video thumbnails, can be stopped and started, and is available to use in a MediaLive.
+Link devices come preconfigured for your AWS Account; once connected, the device begins transferring video thumbnails, can be stopped and started, and is available to use in MediaLive.
 Link can go from out-of-the-box to live streaming in less than one minute.

 What is AWS Elemental MediaLive?